Notes on invariant measures for loop groups: Computing Invariant Measures II: Root Subgroup Factorization

-where $W=W(g_{+})=A(g_+^{-1})B(g_{+})$ (the graph operator, following the notation in \cite{PS}), $g_{+}$ corresponds to $P_n\theta_{+}$, and $P_n$ projects $ \theta_{+}$ to its first $n$ coefficients (so that it is an orthogonal projection for $H^1(\Delta,\mathfrak g)$.
-This is an analogue of yet another formula of Harish-Chandra from finite dimensions.
-This expression is manifestly $PSU(1,1)$ (conformally) invariant, which is consistent with the uniqueness conjectures.
-Unfortunately I do not know how to turn this heuristic expression for the $\theta_+$ distribution into a precisely stated conjecture - this is a major source of frustration.
-The conformal invariance should be a powerful guide for how to do this.
+where $W=W(g_{+})=A(g_+^{-1})B(g_{+})$ (the graph operator, following the notation in \cite{PS}), $g_{+}$ corresponds to $\theta_{+}$, and $P_n$ projects $ \theta_{+}$ to its first $n$ coefficients (so that it is an orthogonal projection for $H^1(\Delta,\mathfrak g)$.
+The heuristic expression (\ref{Wformula}) is an analogue of yet another formula of Harish-Chandra from finite dimensions.
+The first heuristic expression is manifestly $PSU(1,1)$ (conformally) invariant, which is consistent with the uniqueness conjectures.
+Unfortunately I do not know how to turn this heuristic expression for the $\theta_+$ distribution into a precisely stated conjecture.

-It would be a dream to compute the $\mu_l$ distribution for the random $G$-valued holomorphic function $g_0g_+$.
-In principle it should be possible to determine this distribution just using knowledge of the distribution of $\theta_+$ and invariance properties; this is implied by the first uniqueness conjecture.
-How this determines the distribution for $g_0$ is a mystery to me.

 \begin{remark}Understanding the meaning of (\ref{Wformula}) is important because there are analogous formulas in other contexts, such as unitarizing measures for the Virasoro group (sometimes called Malliavin measures) and the Kontsevich-Suhov generalization of Werner's measure on self-avoiding loops on Riemann surfaces.
+In Section \ref{YM} there is a discussion of an important analogous measure that is related to $YM_3$ (the existence of this analogous measure is an open question). \end{remark}